American Legion: Refusal of Japanese American veterans

-The Cold War
+Cold War

 As the new veterans returned home, membership soared to 3.3 million in 1946, triple the prewar number.
 There were another million members in the Women's Auxiliary.
-Its main objective after the war was to set up universal military service, but it had to settle for selective conscription,The first Boys Nation program was held in 1946.
+Its main objective after the war was to set up universal military service, but it had to settle for selective conscription.
+The first Boys Nation program was held in 1946.

 Late in 1950, at least some local Legion organizations began to support Senator Joe McCarthy, sponsoring his appearance at an "Americanism" rally in Houston.
 During his speech, the senator falsely claimed there were 205 Communists in the State Department.
 The Legion also took a McCarthyist stance on film, threatening to boycott any theater that screened director Edward Dmytryk's Salt to the Devil (also known as Give Us This Day) (1949) because of Dmytryk's status on the blacklist.

 At the Legion's 1951 convention, it formally endorsed its "Back to God" movement.
 When launching the program in 1953 with a national television broadcast that included speeches by President Eisenhower and Vice-President Nixon, the Legion's National Commander Lewis K. Gough said it promoted "regular church attendance, daily family prayer, and the religious training of children."